SansGuidon/bookmarks/README.md

 * [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 You can obviously improve the existing ones with your own content.
 It's also inspiring for shell aliases creation
 * [NanoDano](http://www.devdungeon.com/content/i-know-how-program-i-dont-know-what-program) - "I know how to program, but I don't know what to program"
 * [URL Encoded Characters](http://www.degraeve.com/reference/urlencoding.php) - mapping table of encoded characters in URLS (%20, %22, %7D, ...)
-* [Awesome Atom](https://github.com/mehcode/awesome-atom) - A curated list of delightful Atom packages and resources
+* [mehcode/Awesome Atom](https://github.com/mehcode/awesome-atom) - A curated list of delightful Atom packages and resources
 * [MorganGeek](PRINCIPLES.md) - some programming and life lessons, collected from various sources including myself
 * [Bash One-Liners](http://www.bashoneliners.com/) - Bash one-liners, and best practices in Bash shell scripting
 * [Andrew Gallant](http://blog.burntsushi.net/ripgrep/) - ripgrep is faster than {grep, ag, git grep, ucg, pt, sift}